isomerpages/pa-cdcvouchers/_merchants/Merchants' FAQ.md

 	</li>
 			<li>
     <input type="checkbox" id="accordion12">
-    <label for="accordion12"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">How do I get my shop code?</span></label>
+    <label for="accordion12"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Where can I find my shop code?</span></label>
     <div>
-			<p>You will receive your shop code from the CDC Ambassador during your onboarding session.
-It will also be sent to you via SMS to your registered mobile number.</p>
+			<p>The CDC Ambassador who has onboarded you should have a copy of the shop code.
+You should have also received the shop code via SMS during onboarding.
+You are encouraged to note down the shop code on the CDC Vouchers Scheme decal.
+After you have logged in to RedeemSG Merchant App, you can find the shop code under “Settings” &gt; “Show Shop Code”.
+You can use this to onboard other fellow staff.</p>
 				</div>
 	</li>
 	<li>